Topic Guide: Peace Studies at the University of Bradford - the early years

 Sources in Special Collections

-The University Archive contains University meeting papers, correspondence, photographs, publicity, press cuttings, student newspapers, prospectuses etc. In particular we have extensive sets of papers from both Ted Edwards and Robert McKinlay concerning the setting up of the department, complementing those in the QPST archive, below.
+The University Archive contains University meeting papers, correspondence, photographs, publicity, press cuttings, student newspapers, prospectuses etc. In particular we have important sets of papers from Ted Edwards and Robert McKinlay concerning the setting up of Peace Studies.

-The University Book Collection and the Peace Pamphlets contain many relevant publications, such as lectures, reports, bulletins, textbooks etc. We aim to collect everything published by Peace Studies plus significant work by members of staff for other publishers.
+The University Book Collection and the Peace Pamphlets contain many relevant publications, such as lectures, reports, bulletins, and textbooks.
+We aim to collect everything published by Peace Studies plus significant work by members of staff for other publishers.